Philosophy of Science

 Science and philosophy share similarities in their methodology but the scopes of their questions differ.
 Whereas philosophy tackles huge, unwieldy questions, science tackles narrower, more empirically-amenable questions.

 Does science explain nature or is it merely a descriptive device?
-Is quantum physics just a complex calculation tool that doesn't have any ontological commitment about the way world really "is" ?
-Godfrey-Smith replies that he can accept this view of science for quantum mechanics but not for viruses.
+Is quantum physics just a complex, calculation tool that doesn't have any ontological commitment about the way world really "is" ?
+Godfrey-Smith replies that he can accept this view of science for quantum mechanics but not for virus.

 What are the effects of science on our lives and social structures?
 What other knowledge science entails besides scientific knowledge?
 Many people think that Darwin's ideas decisively refute religion.
 However, people still hold onto religion.
 Whereas religion is a source of hope and meaning, there is very little as meaning that evolution offers.
 People who choose to adhere religion accept a "package" of religious ideas.
 They can not reject some components of this "package" yet accept others.
 Godfrey-Smith explains that John Dewey's big project was to come up with a naturalistic package that people would pursue in the same way that they pursue religion.

-- Roving Philosophical Reporter Polly Stryker (Seek to 4:34): Polly interviews Jim Grays, technical fellow at Microsoft Bay Area Research Center, a Buddhist monk and Robert Proctor, Stanford Historian of Science.
+- Roving Philosophical Report (Seek to 4:34): Polly Striker interviews Jim Grays, technical fellow at Microsoft Bay Area Research Center, a Buddhist monk and Robert Proctor, Stanford Historian of Science.

 - Theory and Reality : An Introduction to the Philosophy of Science by guest Peter Godfrey-Smith